iliazeus/iso2god-rs/README.md

 # iso2god-rs
-A tool to convert Xbox 360 ISOs into a Games-On-Demand file format
+A tool to convert Xbox 360 and original Xbox ISOs into an Xbox 360 compatible Games-On-Demand file format

 This is an optimized rewrite of https://github.com/eliecharra/iso2god-cli, with a few extra features.